HenrikErlandsson/CSci/Architecture.md

 > “Split code so different teams can deploy separately.”

+Some are still stuck in seeing this as a panacea.
+Modularity is always desired but from overflowing evidence every single day, deployment is not independent due to software churn, so it's a wish unfulfilled and not the solution.
 ### **2. Dependency-Driven Structure**

 Motivation:

 * npm, pip, NuGet culture
-* using packages for trivial tasks (left-pad phenomenon)
+* using packages for trivial tasks

 Reason:

 > “Move this code into a module because that’s how the package ecosystem works.”

+You have allowed your company to become a slave, hoping for ...what in return?

 ### **3. Code Organization Around Data Models**